SESYNC-ci/syllabi/docs/_posts/2018-01-16-bsos-faculty.md

 instructions.
 Certain standard procedures may be included, e.g. docs/_includes/setup-RStudio.md. -->

+## Setup

+- Day 1
+  - login to https://lab.sesync.org/rstudio/ with the username from your e-mail address
+  - run `unzip('/tmp/handouts.zip', exdir = 'handouts')`

 ## Acknowledgements

 Portions of the instructional materials, along with the structure of the